amirgholami/ai_and_memory_wall/README.md

 ## CV Models
+The table below reports the different metrics for various SOTA vision models, including the input image resolution, the number of parameters, the total inference GFLOPs, as well as the total PFLOPs required to train each model.

 |    Date    |       Model       | Input Resolution | #Params | Inference GFLOPs | Training PFLOPs |
 |------------|-------------------|------------------|---------|------------------|-----------------|